pulibrary/conference_notes/2024_03_csun_assistive_technology/day3-pm.md

 #### Questions

 * Multi-line braille display -- there are very exciting new devices.
-It has never been supported by screen readers before, so there will be UX questions coming up.
+It has not been supported by screen readers before, so there will be UX questions coming up.

-### Accessible Typography, Fonts, Text, and More by Jared Smith

-*